 What's New in Adaxes 2014.1

-Release Date: April 10, 2014
+- Release Date:

 We've enhanced Business Units to be more dynamic by allowing the use of value references

 management routine and give you more control over what users can do and see within AD.

 Office 365 Automation and Management